Salix-OS/blog.salixos.org/content/post/on-display-managers.md

 create MDM, which stands for MDM Display Manager.
 I tried to package it for Salix and test it, but there were a lot of compilation errors.
 I started fixing them one by one and the build process continued.
-But then I realized that MDM depends on webkit for reason.
+But then I realized that MDM depends on webkit for some reason.
 They seem to have replaced the renderer with one based on webkit, probably borrowing code from newer versions of GDM.
 Plus, it seems that MDM is not even used by LinuxMint anymore, I think